 Efforts are currently under way to explore strategies to reduce teen childbearing and its associated challenges for parents, children, and society.
-Research suggests that implementing evidence-based teen pregnancy prevention programs, expanding access to Medicaid family planning services and Title X clinics, and utilizing mass media campaigns to promote safer sex may reduce teen pregnancy and improve outcomes for youth at risk for a teen birth.1
+Research suggests that implementing evidence-based teen pregnancy prevention programs, expanding access to Medicaid family planning services and Title X clinics, and utilizing mass media campaigns to promote safer sex may reduce teen pregnancy and improve outcomes for youth who may be more likely to have a teen birth.1

 The only certain way to avoid unwanted pregnancies is to abstain from sexual intercourse.
-For adolescents who are sexually active, using effective contraceptives (such as condoms, birth control pills, the patch, the vaginal ring, the intrauterine device [IUD], and/or injectable birth control methods) every time that they have sexual intercourse will reduce the risk of unwanted pregnancy.3 In addition to using a contraceptive method that protects against pregnancy, using condoms correctly will reduce the risk of HIV and other sexually transmitted infections (STIs) for everyone.4 STIs are also called sexually transmitted diseases, or STDs.
+For adolescents who are sexually active, using effective contraceptives (such as condoms, birth control pills, the patch, the vaginal ring, the intrauterine device or IUD, and/or injectable birth control methods) every time they have sexual intercourse will reduce chances of unwanted pregnancy.3 In addition to using a contraceptive method that protects against pregnancy, using condoms correctly will reduce the risk of HIV and other sexually transmitted infections (STIs) for everyone.4 STIs are also called sexually transmitted diseases, or STDs.

-Visit our Tips for Parents of Teens page to learn more about talking with your teen about pregnancy prevention.
-Healthfinder.gov also has helpful strategies and tips for parents on how they can start and maintain conversations with teens about relationships and sexual decisions.
+Visit our Tips for Parents and Caregivers of Teens page to learn more about talking with your teen about pregnancy prevention.
+Healthfinder.gov also has helpful strategies and tips for parents and caregivers on how they can start and maintain conversations with teens about relationships and sexual decisions.

 - Inform clients about the reproductive health services that you offer.
 The Title X Family Planning Clinic Locator helps users find clinics that offer a broad range of family planning and preventive health services.